sainitush/rtrlib/README.md

     -lrtr

-In case an error such as
+In case an error such as:

     -/usr/bin/ld: cannot find -lrtr
     -collect2: error: ld returned 1 exit status

-occurs, the location of the library can be passed explicitly as a parameter
+occurs, the location of the library can be passed explicitly as a parameter,

     -L<path_to_librtr.so>